Point72/csp/docs/wiki/how-tos/Use-Statistical-Nodes.md

 `NaN` values in the series (if applicable) are allowed and will be handled as specified by the `ignore_na` flag.

 If you are performing the same calculation on many different series, **it is highly recommended that you use a NumPy array.**
-NumPy array inputs result in a much smaller csp graph which can drastically improve performance.
+NumPy array inputs result in a much smaller CSP graph which can drastically improve performance.
 If different series tick asynchronously, then sometimes using single-input calculations cannot be avoided.
 However, you can consider sampling your data at regularly specified intervals, and then using the sampled values to create a NumPy array which is provided to the calculation.

 ## Working with a NumPy time series

 All statistics functions work on both single-input time series and time series of NumPy arrays.
-NumPy arrays provide the ability to perform the same calculation on many different elements within the same csp.node, and therefore drastically reduce the overall size of the csp graph.
+NumPy arrays provide the ability to perform the same calculation on many different elements within the same `csp.node`, and therefore drastically reduce the overall size of the CSP graph.
 The performance benefits of using NumPy arrays for large-scale computations (i.e. thousands of symbols) is order of magnitudes faster, per benchmarking.
-To convert a list of individual series into a NumPy array, use the csp.stats.list_to_numpy conversion node.
+To convert a list of individual series into a NumPy array, use the `csp.stats.list_to_numpy` conversion node.
-To convert back to a basket of series, use the csp.stats.numpy_to_list converter.
+To convert back to a basket of series, use the `csp.stats.numpy_to_list` converter.

 All calculations on NumPy arrays are performed element-wise, with exception of `cov_matrix` and `corr_matrix` which are defined in the statistical sense.
 Arrays of arbitrary dimension are supported, as well as array views such as transposes and slices.
 The data type of arrays must be of float-type, not an int.
 If your data is integer valued, convert the array to a float-type using the `astype` function in the NumPy library.